rslabbert/PyLisp/README.md

 # PyLisp

 ## TODO
+* Add a case structure
+* Add support for negative numbers
 * Make library use resetEnv with initials properly instead of deepcopy env
 * Make optimisations
     * Potentially using flags -O -O2 etc.